woosting/turris-notes/howtos/lxc/nfs/nfs-mount.md

 # Mount NFS

+1. Install NFS tooling (on the client): `apt install nfs-common`
+2. WORK AROUND the [nfs-common failing to start bug][1]:

-> NOTE: This procedure contains a workaround for the [nfs-common failing to start bug][1] in the provided Debian template for Turris Omnia.
+	> NOTE: This step is a workaround for the [nfs-common failing to start bug][1] in the provided Debian template for Turris Omnia.
 Once this is resolved regular linux procedures can be used.

-> ALTERNATIVE: Use another container template (tested to work with 'Ubuntu Yakkety').
+	> ALTERNATIVE: Use another container template and this workaround is not nessesary anymore (tested to work with 'Ubuntu Yakkety').

-1. Configure the server to use NSF3

-2. Install NFS tooling (on the client): `apt install nfs-common`

 	```bash
 	root@system:~# apt install nfs-common